vidbina/vidbina.github.io/_drafts/aws.markdown

 {% highlight bash %}
 aws s3 ls
 {% endhighlight %}

 ### EC2

+### Route53
+In order to get started a zone needs to be created.
+In case I would want to set up a zone for my `bina.me` domain I would execute the following:

+{% highlight bash %}
+aws route53 create-hosted-zone --name bina.me. --caller-reference DemoDNSZoneSetup
+{% endhighlight %}

+After creating the zone, AWS will respond with an identifier for the command.
+Most likely the status of our command will be pending at the time the response is reported through the terminal, but we we can always request a list of all zones.
+{% highlight bash %}
+aws route53 list-hosted-zones
+{% endhighlight %}

+After creating a zone, we still need to set the records.
+AWS is friendly enough to set up SOA and NS records for us.
+An overview of all resource records for a zone are acquired by executing the following where `X` is replaced with the zone id of you want to lookup.
+{% highlight bash %}
+aws route53 list-resource-record-sets --hosted-zone-id X
+{% endhighlight %}

+After creating a zone one might want to [setup `MX`, `CNAME`, `TXT` and other DNS records][create-record-sets].
+The creation or modification of these records may be done through the use of JSON batch files in the following manner.
+{% highlight bash %}
+aws route53 change-resource-record-sets --hosted-zone-id X --change-batch file://~/path/to/file.json
+{% endhighlight %}

 ### IAM
 {% highlight bash %}
 aws iam list-users